Jimmy O'Neill (footballer, born 1931): Club career

-Dublin-born O'Neill played junior football in Republic of Ireland for Bulfin United, and was an Irish schoolboy international.
+Dublin-born O'Neill played junior football in Ireland for Bulfin United and was an Irish schoolboy international.
 He was spotted in a youth international match in Brentford by Everton and signed as a professional with the club in May 1949, the "Toffees" seeing him as a potential replacement for 39-year-old Ted Sagar.
 He made his début as an 18-year-old against Middlesbrough in August 1950.
 Everton were relegated out of the First Division in 1950–51.
 They finished seven points short of promotion in 1951–52, before dropping to 16th in 1952–53, just five points above relegation.
-O'Neill played in the 1953 FA Cup semi-final against Bolton Wanderers, and shared the goalkeeping duties with Harry Leyland during the promotion campaign of 1953–54, as Cliff Britton led the club to a second-place finish, behind champions Leicester City on goal average but ahead of Blackburn Rovers by a single point.
+O'Neill played in the 1953 FA Cup semi-final against Bolton Wanderers and shared the goalkeeping duties with Harry Leyland during the promotion campaign of 1953–54, as Cliff Britton led the club to a second-place finish, behind champions Leicester City on goal average but ahead of Blackburn Rovers by a single point.
 Everton then finished 11th in the top-flight in 1954–55, and 15th in 1955–56.
 New boss Ian Buchan led the club to 15th in 1956–57 and 16th in 1957–58.
-O'Neill did not get along with new manager Johnny Carey and so became unsettled.
+O'Neill did not get along with the new manager Johnny Carey and became unsettled.
 He remained though for further mid-table campaigns in 1958–59 and 1959–60, and played a total of 213 league and cup games during his time at Goodison Park.

 He joined Tony Waddington's Stoke City for £5,000 in July 1960.
 He played 47 games in 1960–61, as the club struggled in Second Division, He played 46 games in 1961–62, as Stoke were boosted by the return of the legendary Stanley Matthews.
 O'Neill was an ever-present in the 45 match 1962–63 season, as the "Potters" won the Second Division championship.
-However, in 1963–64 Waddington placed his faith in the new signings of Bobby Irvine and Lawrie Leslie and O'Neill, the eldest of the three, was now the third choice keeper.
+However, in 1963–64 Waddington placed his faith in the new signings of Bobby Irvine and Lawrie Leslie and O'Neill, the eldest of the three, was now the third-choice keeper.
 Unable to accept this arrangement he moved on to Fourth Division club Darlington in March 1964.
 He had made 149 league and cup appearances in four years at the Victoria Ground.
 Darlington finished one point above the re-election zone in 1963–64, and again struggled in 1964–65.
 He made 32 league appearances during his eleven months at Feethams.

-In February 1965 he moved on to Port Vale, who were then managed by Jackie Mudie.
+In February 1965, he moved on to Port Vale, who were then managed by Jackie Mudie.
 He was preferred ahead of Ken Hancock and Reg Davies, and played 13 games of the 1964–65 season, as the "Valiants" were relegated out of the Third Division.
-He played 35 games in 1965–66, but lost his place to new signing Stuart Sharratt in March.
+He played 35 games in 1965–66.
+He lost his place to new signing Stuart Sharratt in March.

-In December 1966 he was loaned out to Cork Celtic back in his home country, and made his League of Ireland debut on 18 December.
+In December 1966, he was loaned out to Cork Celtic back in his home country and made his League of Ireland debut on 18 December.
 He joined permanently on a free transfer in May 1967.
 He retired in 1968.